firebox/fbxstyle/README.md

 Welcome to the email design guideline for Firebox!

-Contents
+##Contents
 - Getting started
 - Styles used
 - Common card sample code (quick access)

 ###Getting started
-You can use a the <a href="https://github.com/firebox/fbxstyle/blob/master/master-template-blank.html">master-blank-template.html</a> to see every card that is available to you.
-Alternatively, you can view the quick cards section with the most popular ones create to copy and paste.
+If you are starting from scratch, use the <a href="https://github.com/firebox/fbxstyle/blob/master/master-template-blank.html">master-blank-template.html</a>.
+This has all of the styles, the logo and the footer.
+If you have an existing template and want to add extra cards that are not included in the builder, download or view the <a href="https://github.com/firebox/fbxstyle/blob/master/master-cards.html">master-cards.html</a> file.

 ###How to use the cards
-Each card/section can be used independently from one another.
-There is not parent container or wrapper keeping it in one place.
+Each card can be used independently from one another as there is no parent container or wrapper.

-###Want to use different cards?
-- Easy!
-You can download or pull the recent <a href="https://github.com/firebox/fbxstyle/blob/master/master-cards.html">master-cards.html</a> file from the repo.
-This will have the most up-to-date cards for your use.
+To copy a card, start from the `<!-- [NAME] CARD-->` and copy until the `<!-- END [NAME] CARD-->`

+##Quick cards
+See below for quick access to our most popular cards, simply copy and paste them into your template.

-###Hero card
+####Hero card
 The main use for this card is to introduce a new or hero product.

 ```